Chart Color Schemes

 Educational outcomes in Camperdown fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational attainment in Camperdown is notably high with 60.5% of residents aged 15 and above holding university qualifications.
-This exceeds the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are the most common, held by 37.1%, followed by postgraduate qualifications at 19.9% and graduate diplomas at 3.5%.
-Vocational pathways account for 15.4%, with advanced diplomas at 7.9% and certificates at 7.5%.
+Educational attainment in Camperdown is notably higher than broader benchmarks.
+As of the latest data, 60.5% of residents aged 15 years and above hold university qualifications, compared to 30.4% nationally and 32.2% state-wide.
+This educational advantage is primarily driven by bachelor degrees (37.1%), followed by postgraduate qualifications (19.9%) and graduate diplomas (3.5%).
+Vocational pathways account for 15.4% of qualifications among those aged 15 years and above, with advanced diplomas at 7.9% and certificates at 7.5%.

 Frequently Asked Questions - Education